rockset/community/benchmarks/ssb/README.md

 # Query

-Select the Rockset profile you want to use in the cli.
+Select the Rockset profile you want to use in the CLI.
 ```
-rock configure select PROFILE
+rockset auth:use NAME
 ```

 Run the queries